-to discern the differentiating elements in international problems in accordance with the development of a country. to critically relate present and past events and processes.
+to discern the differentiating elements in international problems in accordance to the development a country. to critically relate present and past events and processes.

 to formulate and solve basic economic, social, political problems in an international context.

 to design and evaluate programs to improve the management and quality of public and private to carry out case studies and apply comparative method to analyze institutions, processes and